rydmike/theme_demo/README.md

 ## Features

-The demo uses several [ToggleButtons](https://api.flutter.dev/flutter/material/ToggleButtons-class.html) based Widgets as well as Switches, Sliders and PopupMenuButtons, to compose UI widgets used to toggle several input values for the used and demonstrated FlexColorScheme features.
+The demo UI uses several [ToggleButtons](https://api.flutter.dev/flutter/material/ToggleButtons-class.html) based Widgets as well as [SwitchListTile.adaptive](https://api.flutter.dev/flutter/material/SwitchListTile/SwitchListTile.adaptive.html), [Slider.adaptive](https://api.flutter.dev/flutter/material/Slider/Slider.adaptive.html) and [PopupMenuButton](https://api.flutter.dev/flutter/material/PopupMenuButton-class.html), to compose UI widgets used to toggle several input values for the used and demonstrated FlexColorScheme theming features.

 The app demonstrates how the `ThemeData`, and `ThemeMode` state of the application can be easily managed using **Riverpod**, together with `Providers` and `StateNotifierProviders`.
-That are used to define the current `ThemeData` for light, dark theme and theme mode states.
+Used to define the current `ThemeData` for light, dark theme and theme mode states.

-It also shows how simple it is to make small UI theme control widgets that can be dropped in anywhere were needed in an app, and then used to manipulate and modify the `ThemeData` for the application.
-The UI view widgets modify Riverpod `StateNotifierProviders` that act as theme property controllers in `ThemeData` providers.
+It also shows how simple it is to make small UI theme control widgets that can be dropped in anywhere, were needed in an app, and then used to manipulate and modify the `ThemeData` of the application.
+The UI view widgets modify Riverpod `StateNotifierProviders`, that act as theme property controllers in `ThemeData` providers.
 The `MaterialApp` widget watches these providers and rebuilds whenever a single theming UI widget is changed anywhere in the application.

-### The `MaterialApp`
+## Used `MaterialApp`

 The `MaterialApp` setup is very simple and compact.
 We give the light and dark `ThemeData` objects to their respective theme properties in the `MaterialApp`.
 Here they are given by providers that we watch for changes.
 When you use this setup, which one of the currently supplied light and dark theme is controlled by the `ThemeMode` enum given to the `themeMode` property.
 We use and watch a third provider for this, so theme mode can easily be toggled via UI.